 Imagine the horrendous practical issues that would have to be considered if you were transporting large sheets of glass from venue to venue.
-Eyeliner Foil cannot shatter and poses no danger to crew installing it or working along side it.
-Furthermore Eyeliner Foil can be installed into moving scenery without fear of it breaking as it is moved.
+Eyeliner Hologram Screen cannot shatter and poses no danger to crew installing it or working along side it.
+Furthermore Eyeliner Hologram Screen can be installed into moving scenery without fear of it breaking as it is moved.
 This means that it is a very straight forward process to fly the system in and out of stages as required.
 Eyeliner Foil is certified fireproof to grade B1.

 6 - Rigging time

-Foil is typically rigged in a couple of hours.
+Eyeliner Hologram Screen is typically rigged in a couple of hours.
 The rigging process is straight-forward and Eyeliner installers can work alongside other technical crew.
-Once installed the process of tensioning the foil literally takes a few minutes of adjustment.
+Once installed the process of tensioning the screen literally takes a few minutes of adjustment.

-Practical Considerations When Using Eyeliner System - Environmental
+Practical Considerations When Using Eyeliner Holographic Projection System - Environmental

 1 - Wind